-Equity is the how much all the shares of a limited company are worth.
+If the company’s assets are liquidated, the equity would be what the shareholders are returned.
 In simpler terms, when you buy shares in a limited company, you are buying equity in that company.

-- if the companies you own equity in pay you dividends over £2,000, you might need to pay dividend tax
+- If the companies you own shares in pay you dividends over £2,000, you might need to pay dividend tax

-- if you make profits from selling shares, and those profits are over the Capital Gains allowance (£12,000 in 2019/2020), you need to pay Capital Gains Tax (CGT) on them
+- If you make profits from selling shares, and those profits are over the Capital Gains allowance (£12,000 in 2019/2020), you will need to pay Capital Gains Tax (CGT) on them

-- you also need to pay CGT when you sell shares that you received as part of an employee incentive scheme (for example, EMI).
+- You need to pay CGT when you sell shares that you received as part of an employee incentive scheme (for example, EMI)

-- profits from selling shares of EIS/SEIS startups are tax-free
+- Be aware that any profits from selling shares of EIS/SEIS startups are tax-free

-- you can also claim Income Tax relief when you invest in EIS/SEIS startups
+- You can claim Income Tax relief when you invest in EIS/SEIS startups

-- finally, you don’t need to declare or pay tax on any profits or dividends from shares held in a Stocks & Shares ISA.
+- You don’t need to declare or pay tax on any profits or dividends from shares held in a Stocks & Shares ISA

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.